alice-lorenzi/Group-project/conclusions.md

 - The **knowledge graph could be expanded** with information about restoration and **conservation interventions**, currently not represented in the dataset.
 - Additional data concerning the **current use** of the site could be included to better describe its transformation from a historical hospital into a museum and cultural heritage site.
 - **The coat of arms associated with the Ospedale del Ceppo** could be enriched with further metadata, such as its **shape** and **commissioner**, providing a more complete artistic and historical description.
-- Stronger **semantic links** could be established **between the Spedale del Ceppo, the Museo dello Spedale del Ceppo**, related artworks, and historical figures.
+- Stronger **semantic links** could be established **between the Ospedale del Ceppo, the Museo dell'Ospedale del Ceppo**, related artworks, and historical figures.
 - Further connections to archival sources and other cultural heritage resources could contribute to a more comprehensive and interconnected digital representation of the site.